Lin-jun-xiang/awesome-vscode-extensions/README.md

 ## :green_heart: Must-have, highly recommended
 The plugins to be introduced below are really easy to use!

-The vast majority of them can improve development efficiency, so don't miss them:heart_eyes:
+Most of them can improve development efficiency, don't miss it:heart_eyes:

 ### Code Runner
-* I believe that those who use VSCode should not be unfamiliar with this plugin!?
+* I believe that friends who have used VSCode should be familiar with this plugin! ?
-* It allows VSCode to execute programs with one click.
+* Allow VSCode to execute the program with one click .
-* Supports many languages, such as C, C++, Java, JavaScript, PHP, Python, Perl...etc.
+* Support multiple languages, such as C, C++, Java, JavaScript, PHP, Python, Perl...etc.

 <img src="img/2023-03-17-20-59-33.png" width="60%">

 ### Comment Divider
-* Generates good-looking **comment styles** with shortcut keys.
+* Use shortcut keys to generate nice **comment styles**.
 * As shown in the figure below, you can see two styles: `Shift+Alt+x` and `Alt+x`.

 <img src="img/2023-03-17-21-03-04.png" width="60%">

 ### autoDocstring - Python Docstring Generator
-* The plugin is introduced for Python developers.
+* This plugin is introduced by . for Python developers
-* Quickly generate comments in **Docstring** style using shortcut keys.
+* Use shortcut keys to quickly generate **Docstring** style comments .
-* Describe the purpose, parameters, return values, and other information of the function.
+* Describe the purpose, parameters, return value and other information of the function.
-* Support different **Docstring** styles, such as google, sphinx, numpy, etc.
+* Support different **Docstring** styles, such as google, sphinx, numpy, etc. .

-> Usage: press the following key in the place where you want to generate comments
+> How to use: Press the key below where you want to generate comments
 Windows: `ctrl+shift+2`
 Mac: `cmd+shift+2`

 <img src="img/2023-03-17-21-07-10.png" width="60%">

 ### Draw.io Integration
-* Flowchart drawing tool
+* Flow chart drawing tool
-* When designing a project, you can use this plugin to plan feasibility.
+* When designing a project, you can use this plugin to plan the feasibility.
-* Can be used as a note-taking tool.
+* Can be used as a note tool .
-* Support many commonly used patterns, such as the Google Cloud Platform representative function symbol (as shown in the figure).
+* Support many commonly used modes, such as Google cloud platform representative function symbol (as shown in the figure).

 <img src="img/2023-03-17-21-14-00.png" width="60%">

 ### Path Intellisense
-* Having this plugin when coding is really great :kissing_heart:
+* It's really nice to have this plugin when coding :kissing_heart:
-* Suitable for code farmers who often read and write files.
+* Suitable for coders who frequently read and write files .
-* When writing a path, it will automatically list the files under the path you are looking for.
+* When writing the path, it will automatically list the files . under the path you want to find

 <img src="img/2023-03-17-21-17-09.png" width="60%">